ilri/odkviewer/README.md

 A tool to visualise ODK data on Android devices

-Open Data Kit (ODK) is a tool for collecting data on Android Mobile devices.
+(http://opendatakit.org/ "Open Data Kit") (ODK) is a tool for collecting data on Android Mobile devices.
 It presents a survey as a series of pages with questions.
 One of the features of ODK is that the user can send data directly from the field to a server on the Internet.
 However, once the data have been sent it is not possible to edit and resend.

 Monitoring research quality in the field is an important element of carrying out good research, along with data cleaning processes and other data management activities.
 This initial monitoring and reviewing of the data is an ideal time for capturing and correcting initial errors while the data collection activity is fresh in the mind of the enumerators.
 With standard ODK (Version 1) reviewing and correcting the data on the device before sending is difficult as it requires scrolling through the survey pages and questions individually which can take a lot of time for larger surveys with many tabular questions.